 A Danish study showed that women who drank 8 cups of coffee a day had double the risk of stillbirth than non-coffee drinkers.
 Studies show that 200 mg of caffeine a day is generally considered a safe limit.

 Caffeine isn't just in coffee.
 Read the labels and do your research.
-Each can of Coke or Pepsi has about 40 mg of caffeine in it.
-Some over the counter medicines like, Excedrin, are also caffeine culprits.
-Oh, and let's not forget chocolate, which is also a caffeine carrier.
+Each can of Coke or Pepsi has about 40 mg of caffeine.
+Some over-the-counter medicines like Excedrin are also caffeine culprits.
+Oh, and let's not forget chocolate is also a caffeine carrier.

 Watch your intake, and you should be fine.